Piko Interactive: History

 Founder Eli Galindo started Piko Interactive in 2013.
 In March, the company launched its first crowdfunding campaign on Kickstarter to fund a physical release of Super 4 in 1 Multicart for the SNES, with a funding goal of $10,500.
 The cartridge consists of four games from three developers.
 This campaign was successfully funded with $15,050 on 184 backers.

-In July 16, 2016 Piko Interactive and Wisdom Tree launched a crowdfunding campaign on Kickstarter to fund "Wisdom Tree Return with Arkade Plug and Play", with a funding goal of $16,500.
+On July 16, 2016, Piko Interactive and Wisdom Tree launched a crowdfunding campaign on Kickstarter to fund "Wisdom Tree Return with Arkade Plug and Play", with a funding goal of $16,500.
 It was successfully funded with $25,965 on 341 backers.

 On August 4, 2017, Piko Interactive and Wisdom Tree launched another crowdfunding campaign on Kickstarter to fund a physical release of 3 different games (Noah's Ark for NES, Mega 3D Noah's Ark for Sega Genesis, and Wisdom Tree Collection for GBA), with a funding goal of $15,000.
 It was successfully funded with $17,196 on 200 backers.

 On January 2, 2018, Piko announced the acquisition of 60 titles, giving the company control over more than 100 IPs.
 The acquisition consisted of mostly original works owned by Atari SA.
 While the specific titles were not announced, the games were previously developed by Infogrames, Ocean Software, Legend Entertainment, Beam Software, Accolade, Hasbro Interactive, GT Interactive, MicroProse, and Spectrum Holobyte.

 At the same time, Piko announced its intention to move away from homebrew titles and split the company into three focuses: physical releases, digital releases, and retro console releases.
 By this point, Piko had over a dozen employees and worked with a partner factory to develop new cartridges.

 On February 12, 2018, Piko launched a crowdfunding campaign on Kickstarter to fund a physical release of the canceled Nintendo 64 port of 40 Winks, with a funding goal of $20,000.
 The game is the first for the system by Piko, and the first new title for the Nintendo 64 since its discontinuation.
 It was successfully funded in a matter of hours.

 On May 28, 2019, Piko launched another crowdfunding campaign on Kickstarter, this time to fund the production of an action figure line based on the game Switchblade, with a funding goal of $8,500.
 As part of the Kickstarter, they will launch a new brand called "Toyetico", which will focus on making toy lines for their products.
 This campaign was successfully funded with $9,525 on 170 backers.
 On August 9, 2019, 20 of their games were announced to be released on the Evercade console.